-The subject site is zoned MR-5, Mature Residential 5.
-A single-unit residential use would be legal and conforming based on the city of Dayton's zoning ordinance.
+The subject site is zoned ER-4, Eclectic Residential 4 and OS, Open Space.
+A single-unit residential use(s) would be legal and conforming in the ER-4 district based on the city of Dayton's zoning ordinance.

-The topography of the site is basically level to gently sloping.
+The topography of the site is basically level.
 There are no known soil or sub-soil conditions that would adversely affect the development of the site.